Scaling up the coating process

 have similar dimensions.
 However, the technique can also be useful even if the pans are not geometrically similar.

-- Pan RPM scale-up is based on the industry's accepted principle of using the linear distance travelled by tablets in the pan
+Pan RPM.
+RPM scale-up is based on the industry’s accepted principle of using the linear distance travelled by tablets in the pan per

-per unit time as constant, and can be applied to obtain similar dynamic conditions during scale-up.
-The linear distance is
+unit time as constant and can be applied to obtain similar dynamic conditions during scale-up.
+The linear distance is calculated

-calculated as πD, where D is the pan diameter.
-Using this principle, the following calculation will provide the pan RPM:
+as πD, where D is the pan diameter.

-- Air flow scale-up.
+Air flow scale-up.
 Air flow is frequently limited by the particular equipment and/or blowers installed on the system.
-It is
+It is important—particularly

-important—particularly for functional coatings—to keep the drying kinetics constant as the process is scaled up.
-This action
+for functional coatings—to keep the drying kinetics constant as the process is scaled up.
+This action can be accomplished

 increase because equipment that provides a five-fold batch size increase may only allow a two-fold increase in process air.

 As a general rule, product temperature should be constant across scales.
-It's often possible to increase the temperature to
+It is often possible to increase the temperature

 and its film-forming properties.